Skip to main contentSkip to data table

 Home Dashboard (Special)

-Home keeps a single sr-only page h1 for semantics and uses a non-heading top fold composed of:
+Home keeps a single visible page h1 owned by SiteHeader; the rest of the top fold is composed of:

 Behavioral contract: Homepage